[ Log In ] or [ Register ]

 The red trail across the suspension bridge is more overgrown.

 I was rewarded for my efforts by the second waterfall of the hike.
 Not nearly as picturesque as Chalk Ridge Falls, this small waterfall nevertheless provided a nice spot to stop for a snack.
 Still I continued on along the river bank until I ran into a boundary of sorts, the dreaded Poison Ivy.
-Whereas before an occassional plant would cause me to hug this or that side of the trail the Ivy now provided no passage, all the while the trail continued into the distance.
+Whereas before an occasional plant would cause me to hug this or that side of the trail the Ivy now provided no passage, all the while the trail continued into the distance.
 What lies beyond would have to wait another day.

 The red trail provides heavy tree cover, but also heavy grass coverage of the trail.
 Often the trail was even more overgrown that shown here.